 Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results (203/435; range, 47 to 48%).
-Derry et al 66 MA (32 studies) N=9,365 Primary: Pain-free at two Primary and Secondary: Sumatriptan vs placebo Sumatriptan SC Study rating: Not applicable Duration varied hours without the use of Sumatriptan surpassed placebo for all efficacy outcomes evaluated.
-For sumatriptan 6 mg compared to placebo the NNTs were 2.9, 2.3, 2.2, and 2.1 for VS Patients were at rescue medication pain-free at one and two hours, and headache relief at one and two hours, respectively.
+Derry et al MA (32 studies) N=9,365 Primary: Pain-free at two Primary and Secondary: Sumatriptan vs placebo Sumatriptan SC Study rating: Not applicable Duration varied hours without the use of Sumatriptan surpassed placebo for all efficacy outcomes evaluated.
+For sumatriptan 6 mg compared to placebo the NNTs were 2.9, 2.3, 2.2, and 2.1 for VS Patients were at rescue medication, pain-free at one and two hours, and headache relief at one and two hours, respectively.
 The NNT for sustained pain-free vs placebo was 6.1.
-Results for placebo least 18 years of age with reduction in headache pain sumatriptan 4 and 8 mg were similar to that seen with 6 mg, with 6 mg demonstrating significantly better results than 4 mg for pain-free at one hour, and VS migraine at one and two hours, 8 mg demonstrating significantly better results than 6 mg for headache relief at one hour.
+Results for placebo least 18 years of age with reduction in headache pain sumatriptan 4 and 8 mg were similar to that seen with 6 mg, with 6 mg demonstrating significantly better results than 4 mg for pain-free at one hour, and vs migraine at one and two hours.
+8 mg demonstrating significantly better results than 6 mg for headache relief at one hour.
 There was no evidence of increased migraine relief if a second dose of active control sustained pain- free during the sumatriptan 6 mg was administered after an inadequate response to the first.
 Relief of headache-associated symptoms (nausea, photophobia, and Results from the pooled analysis of PC 24 hours postdose, phonophobia) was greater and use of rescue medication was lower with sumatriptan, compared to placebo.
-Adverse events were mostly transient and trials and results of within-class, head-to- sustained headache relief mild, and were more common with sumatriptan than placebo. head trials (not during the 24 Primary: represented elsewhere hours postdose, Sumatriptan 6 mg SC vs naratriptan in Table 4) have been reported. pain intensity and pain relief The proportion of participants pain-free at two hours after treating with sumatriptan was 55%, compared to 30, 44, 60, 79, and 88% of participants treating with SC paratriptan 0.5, 1, 2.5, 5, and 10 mg, respectively.
-The proportion of participants Secondary: with headache relief at one hour after treating with sumatriptan was 87%, medication, 1, 2.5, 5, and 10 mg, respectively.
-The proportion of participants with headache participants with relief at two hours after treating with sumatriptan was 89%, compared to 65, 75, events during respectively. the 24 hours postdose, participants with The proportion of participants with headache relief at one hour after treating with particular sumatriptan was 78%, compared to 57% of participants treating with adverse events dihydroergotamine.
-The proportion of participants with headache relief at one hour hours postdose. with dihydroergotamine. withdrawals due
+Adverse events were mostly transient and trials and results of within-class, head-to- sustained headache relief mild, and were more common with sumatriptan than placebo. head trials (not during the 24 Primary: represented elsewhere in Table 4) have been hours postdose, pain intensity Sumatriptan 6 mg SC vs naratriptan The proportion of participants pain-free at two hours after treating with sumatriptan reported. and pain relief was 55%, compared to 30, 44, 60, 79, and 88% of participants treating with SC naratriptan 0.5, 1, 2.5, 5, and 10 mg, respectively.
+The proportion of participants Secondary: Use of rescue with headache relief at one hour after treating with sumatriptan was 87%, compared to 60, 64, 81, 85, and 76% of participants treating with naratriptan 0.5, medication, 1, 2.5, 5, and 10 mg, respectively.
+The proportion of participants with headache participants with any adverse relief at two hours after treating with sumatriptan was 89%, compared to 65, 75, 83, 94, and 91% of participants treating with naratriptan 0.5, 1, 2.5, 5, and 10 mg, events during the 24 hours respectively. postdose, participants with Sumatriptan 6 mg SC vs dihydroergotamine SC The proportion of participants with headache relief at one hour after treating with particular sumatriptan was 78%, compared to 57% of participants treating with adverse events during the 24 dihydroergotamine.
+The proportion of participants with headache relief at one hour after treating with sumatriptan was 85%, compared to 73% of participants treating hours postdose, withdrawals due with dihydroergotamine.